johannes-mueller/test-cockpit.el/README.md

 * python – pytest
 * rust – cargo

-## Planned languages
+### Planned languages

 * elixir – mix

 ## Installation

-So far there is no smoothly installable package on MELPA.
+So far there is no smoothly install able package on MELPA.
 So you have to put the `*.el` files to your emacs' `loadpath`.
 Eventually there will be a MELPA package when the project gets more advanced.

 ### Dependencies

 * `projectile` as in MELPA to determine the project type
-* `transient` as in MELPA for the UI
+* `transient` as in MELPA for the OO

 Language specific